EdwardZeed/agile-cinema/README.md

       * Gradle higher than 7.0.0

     * By using 'gradle run -console pain' in the terminal.

+    * To enter the staff interface, please enter staff number 12345 then input 1234 as staff key.

   * How to do testing.
     * Make testcases by using Junit.
 The test file should follow the rules of Junit.